kinnala/scikit-fem/docs/bcs.rst

 Setting the degrees-of-freedom via a projection
 ===============================================

-Defining the values of the boundary DOF's is not always easy, e.g., when the DOF does not represent a point value or another intuitive quantity.
+Defining the values of the boundary DOFs is not always easy, e.g., when the DOF does not represent a point value or another intuitive quantity.
 Then it is possible to perform an :math:`L^2` projection of the boundary data :math:`u_0` onto the finite element space :math:`V_h` by solving for the function